DrAcula27/CookBook/README.md

 > Per Scholas - Week 14 - Full Stack (MERN) - MODULE 3 PROJECT: Cook Book

 > This is the third and final major project through my Software Engineering course at Per Scholas.
 It is a fully functional web application that allows users to search for, view, and save recipes.
+The application also supports searching for a recipe by name or filtering recipes by multiple criteria.

 ## Features